QiuYukang/5G-LENA/doc/source/nr-module.rst

 among beams and by fixing the minimum number of assignable RBGs to the total number of RBGs.
 To obtain true TDMA-based access with variable TTI, it is then necessary to group allocations for the same UE in one single DCI/UCI which is the last step.

+Another important
-Another important class to be mentioned is ``MmWaveMacSchedulerNs3Base`` which is a child class of ``MmWaveMacSchedulerNs3``, and represents a base class of all schedulers in the NR module (OFDMA and TDMA).
+class to be mentioned is ``MmWaveMacSchedulerNs3Base`` which is a child class of ``MmWaveMacSchedulerNs3``, and represents a base class of all schedulers in the NR module (OFDMA and TDMA).
 This class handles the HARQ retransmissions for the DL and the UL.
-Currently, the NR module offers the scheduling of the HARQ retransmissions in a round robin manner by leveraging the ``MmWaveMacSchedulerHarqRr`` implementation.
-Scheduler inheritance model and collaboration diagram are shown in Figures :ref:`fig-nr-scheduler-collab` and :ref:`nr-schedulers`.
+Currently, the NR module offers the scheduling of the HARQ retransmissions in a round robin manner.

 An overview of the different phases that the OFDMA schedulers follow are: